 We found that drought strongly affected the mineral N pools with lower GWC resulting in large increases in the NH4+ and NO3- pools, particularly in the mixed- and mineral-conventional systems (CONFYM and CONMIN).
 While some studies also reported that drought increased both NH4+ and NO3- pools in soil (Deng et al., 2021; A. A. Hartmann et al., 2013; Ullah et al., 2020), others found that the NO3- pools remained unchanged or even decreased in response to drought (Canarini et al., 2021; Séneca et al., 2020).
 High NO3- accumulation under drought has been attributed to reduced denitrification and increased nitrification due to higher oxygen diffusion as well as to reduced NO3- leaching (Deng et al., 2021; A. A. Hartmann et al., 2013), while microbial death can contribute to increased NH4+ (Homyak et al., 2017).
 Alternatively, drought affects plant growth by reducing the capacity for root N-uptake, which can consequently leads to a buildup of mineral N in soil (de Vries et al., 2016; Homyak et al., 2017).
 Interestingly, unlike in the conventional systems, the NH4+ and NO3- pools in the BIODYN system were mainly unaffected by drought, suggesting a stronger resistance of the underlying microbial N-processes in this system (Fuchslueger et al., 2014).
-These diverging responses of mineral N to drought between organic and conventional systems might have been caused by differences in fertilization and agricultural management approaches between systems.
+This suggests that differences in fertilization and agricultural management approaches between the organic and conventional systems can lead to diverging responses of mineral N to drought.

-The control plots of the conventional cropping systems exhibited N2O flux peaks at the beginning of drought period, which was expected due to the application of mineral fertilizers in these systems (Kost et al., 2024).
-We found that these average N2O flux declined in the drought-treated plots.
-Our findings align with previous studies reporting strong reduction in N2O flux in response to drought (Dobbie & Smith, 2001; Harris et al., 2021; A. A. Hartmann & Niklaus, 2012) This may be explained by higher oxygen diffusion within the soil with drought resulting in decreased N2O production by denitrification (Dobbie & Smith, 2001; Harris et al., 2021; X. Xu et al., 2024).
+The control plots of the conventional cropping systems exhibited highest average N2O flux in the control plots after the application of mineral fertilizers early Spring (Kost et al., 2024).
+Our findings align with previous studies reporting a strong reduction in N2O flux in response to drought (Dobbie & Smith, 2001; Harris et al., 2021; A. A. Hartmann & Niklaus, 2012).
+This may be explained by higher oxygen diffusion within the soil with drought resulting in decreased N2O production by denitrification (Dobbie & Smith, 2001; Harris et al., 2021; X. Xu et al., 2024).
 The low N2O fluxes in the BIODYN system were not affected by drought, which suggests that low mineral N concentrations rather than soil moisture was limiting the underlying microbial processes in this system.
 Accordingly, previous studies reported that in mineral N-limited soils, drought had marginal effect on N2O emissions (X. Xu et al., 2016, 2024).
-Overall, our findings highlight that the effect of drought on the mineral N pools and N2O flux highly depends on agricultural management practice.
+Overall, our findings highlight that the effect of drought on the mineral N pools and N2O flux highly depends on agricultural management practices.

 We also examined the extent to which drought legacy effects were affecting mineral N-pools until eleven weeks after rewetting.
-We still detected an impact of drought one week after rewetting in the conventional systems, but the effect was not significant anymore at the end of rewetting phase.
-The only mild legacy effect of drought suggests a strong resilience of the N-cycling processes(Parker & Schimel, 2011) (Leitner et al., 2017; Schimel, 2018)(Homyak et al., 2014)(Placella & Firestone, 2013)(Thion & Prosser, 2014)(Kits et al., 2017)(Naylor & Coleman-Derr, 2018)(Fikri et al., 2021; Griffiths & Philippot, 2013; Kaurin et al., 2018)
+An impact of drought was still detected one week after rewetting in the conventional systems, but the effect was not significant anymore at the end of rewetting phase.
+This mild legacy effect of drought indicates a strong resilience of the N-cycling processes.
+Thus, previous studies showed that, nitrification can initiate rapidly when dry soil becomes wet (Parker & Schimel, 2011), as a result of increasing N mineralization and NH4+ diffusion (Leitner et al., 2017; Schimel, 2018), as well as available N flush (Homyak et al., 2014).
+Particularly, rewetting leads to a rapid transcriptional response by all groups of ammonia oxidizers despite months of drought-induced inactivation (Placella & Firestone, 2013).

-The effect of drought on the diversity and abundance varied depending on the ammonia-oxidizing groups and cropping system
+The effect of drought on the diversity and abundance varied depending on the ammonia-oxidizing groups and the cropping system